 Prototype Wheel Stops

-In 2019 while exploring the Georgetown Branch of the Baltimore & Ohio Railroad I ran across these wheel stops still strapped in place on a siding.
+While exploring the Georgetown Branch of the Baltimore & Ohio Railroad I ran across these wheel stops still strapped in place on a siding in 2019.
 The siding appeared to be used to unload oil tank cars in the 1940s to 1950s.

 A small compromise was in necessary at the strap location to provide the needed strength to mount the stop and be strong enough to stop a model car.

-Stops are glued to the railhead with CA glue and hold up well to the occasional runaway rail car.
+Stops are glued to the rail-head and hold up well to the occasional runaway rail car.
 After testing I was given the go-ahead by the B&O field inspector to place the scale wheel stops online for immediate delivery.

 Prototype HO Scale Wheel Stops